 Cultivation: The preference is full sun, wet conditions, and an acidic soil consisting of sphagnum moss or a combination of peat and sand.
 If this plant is cultivated in an outdoor garden, it is usually advisable to use a flower pot or pan that lacks a drainage hole; this can be inserted into the ground.
 Seed germination requires a period of winter dormancy, followed by a period of warm moist conditions.
 This plant is sometimes cultivated in terrariums.
 The use of fertilizer should be avoided.

-Range & Habitat: Northern Pitcher Plant is rare in Illinois and state-listed as endangered; it is found only in the NE section of the state.
+Range & Habitat: The native Northern Pitcher Plant is rare in Illinois and state-listed as endangered; it is found only in the NE section of the state.
 The typical habitat is a bog, including graminoid (grassy) bogs.
 Populations of this unusual plant have declined because of habitat destruction, over-collecting, and possibly nitrogen deposition from air pollution (particularly nitrous oxide).

 Faunal Associations: The flowers are pollinated by bumblebees seeking their nectar and pollen.
 They are also pollinated by Fletcherimyia fletcheri (Pitcher Plant Fly); this unusual fly seeks shelter in the flowers, becoming covered with pollen in the process.
 Because it frequently flies from one flower to another, cross-pollination occurs.
 The larvae of this fly live in the fluid of the tubular leaves, where they feed on other small insects that have become trapped; they are the top-level carnivores of this miniature ecosystem.
 Other insect larvae that develop in the fluid of the leaves include Metriocnemus knabi (Pitcher Plant Midge) and Wyeomyia smithii (Pitcher Plant Mosquito).
 The caterpillars of several moths feed on the Northern Pitcher Plant.
 These species include: Exyra fax (Epauletted Pitcher Plant Moth), whose caterpillars feed on the inner surface of the tubular leaves; Papaipema appassionata (Pitcher Plant Borer Moth), whose caterpillars feed on the roots; and Endothenia hebesana (Dull-Barred Endothenia), whose caterpillars feed within the seed capsules.
 This last moth is polyphagous (feeds on many plants), while the other moths feed only on Sarracenia spp.
 The flowers and leaves are sometimes eaten by deer and voles.
 The insect prey of the Northern Pitcher Plant are usually ants and flies.
 In particular, the reddish purple coloration of the leaves probably attracts carrion flies.